How To Make a Temporary Apartment Feel Like Home: 5 Easy Steps

 If you’ve just moved, you may not be quite ready to put pictures or artwork on the walls.
 A faster way to make yourself comfortable is to introduce a favorite smell into your new apartment.

 We tend to remember scents more than the other senses, so you’re going to make sure you have the right scent in the new apartment.
 Set up some plants that give off good odors, burn some candles, or set some air fresheners around the apartment.
 Like lightning, it’s a small, easily overlooked change that can completely change the feeling of your apartment.

 - Bonus Tip: Renting Might Be The Answer

 Renting furniture and decor items could let you get your dream space for smaller periods of time.
 Inhabitr’s apartment furniture rental packages are just perfect for temporarily rented spaces, with flexible leasing options and pocket-friendly deals.
-Check out our designer-curated living room sets, for example!
-Or our bedroom sets, perfect for a cozy space.
+Check out our designer-curated living room furniture rental sets, for example!
+Or our bedroom furniture rental sets, perfect for a cozy space.

 If you don’t want to spend too much money on your temporary furniture, you can find lots of smart and discounted furniture on our site.
 Whether you are after a crisp, elegant design or a trendy colorful appeal, you can transform any short-term rental into a suitably comfortable place.
 We hope these home decor tips for short-term apartments help you feel at home!

 How Plug-and-Play Offices Can Help You Creatively Lease Out Your Space.

 Cost-Effective Ways to Keep Your Hotel’s Interior Design Up to Date